 The modern heat pump tech uses ultra-modern flash injectors and variable speed inverters to extract heat from freezing air.
 These latest units retain their heating capacity to 100% to -15°C, on the other hand some can still maintain their heating capacities to maximum even when the temperature slips down to -25°C.

 The ROI for a heat pump in Toronto is higher than ever.
 Being in Toronto, you could save anywhere between $800-$1200 annually.
-Homeowners can save even more if the gas pump is used during the non-peak hours when electricity is the cheapest.
+Homeowners can save even more if the heat pump is used during the non-peak hours when electricity is the cheapest.

 People that live in colder areas like Sudbury can save even more by using heat pumps instead of burning expensive fuel.
 No doubt the initial cost is higher than an air conditioner, but the setup starts paying you back from the day it’s installed.